-Welcome to Nairobi, Kenya.
+Welcome to Nairobi, Kenya’s capital city.
 This buzzing capital is where city life meets nature.
 It started as a small railway stop in 1899 but has grown into a significant hub in East Africa, with a mix of cultures and people from all over.
-What’s really unique about Nairobi is that, despite all the urban hustle, you can drive a few minutes out and be in wildlife with lions and rhinos in the national park!

-The city is known for its lively vibe, fun nightlife, great food, and, most famously, wildlife.
-It’s a pretty cool city to explore, but like any big city, it has its issues with political and social troubles.
-However, Nairobi is a fantastic African Destination, with opportunities to learn about their roots.
+It’s a pretty cool city to explore with friends or as a solo traveller, but like any big city, it has its issues with political and social troubles.
+However, Nairobi is a fantastic African Destination, with opportunities to learn about their roots and fall in love with Kenya.

 Mum and I flew to Nairobi, Kenya, to support love!

-Language & Currency In Nairobi
+Nairobi: Language & Currency

 Language: Due to Nairobi’s diverse population, various Kenyan ethnic languages are spoken.
 Swahili (or Kiswahili) and English are Kenya’s official languages.
 English is mainly used in government, education, and tourism, which makes it convenient for tourists visiting this African destination.